 Storing Plain Pasta in the Freezer

 If you need to store the pasta for a longer period of time, you can place plain cooked pasta in the freezer.
 Freezer bags work well for this method, as their thin material is better than the thicker walls of storage containers.
 Similar to the refrigerating method, you need to toss the pasta with a little oil or butter and remove the air from the bag before sealing.

-Frozen pasta can last three months or so, but for optimal freshness, you'll want to eat the noodles within two months—high water content foods like pasta have the potential for freezer burn if left too long.
+Frozen pasta can last three months or so, but for optimal freshness, you'll want to eat the noodles within two months.
+High water content foods like pasta have the potential for freezer burn if left too long.
 It is best to thaw the pasta in the refrigerator, which will take a few hours.

 Storing Pasta With Sauce

-You can choose to store the sauce separately from the cooked pasta or mix them together before placing in the refrigerator or freezer.
+You can choose to store the sauce separately from the cooked pasta or mix them together before placing it in the refrigerator or freezer.
 The advantage of storing them separately is that you have more flexibility later on and can use the pasta for another dish.
 In addition, as the pasta sits in the sauce it can become mushy over a few days.
-However, if you think you will be using the pasta in a day or so, the sauce and pasta mixed together does allow the flavors to penetrate the noodles and may make for a more delicious dish.
+If you think you will be using the pasta in a day or so, the sauce and pasta mixed together does allow the flavors to penetrate the noodles and may make for a more delicious dish.
 Store in a tightly sealed container or bag with as much air removed as possible.

 Using Leftover Pasta

 If you are reheating sauced pasta, it is ideal to do so in the oven at 350 F for 20 minutes and to cover the dish with aluminum foil to lock in the moisture and prevent the pasta from drying out.
-You can also warm up the sauced pasta on the stovetop—just be sure to stir frequently to avoid sticking.
+You can also warm up the sauced pasta on the stovetop, just be sure to stir frequently to avoid sticking.
 A microwave may be convenient, but it can heat unevenly and cause the dish to lose flavor.